-+If you're diagnosed with carcinoma in situ of the cervix uteri classified as Cervical Intraepithelial Neoplasia grade 3 (CIN-3), we'll pay a portion of the Partial Critical Illness Benefit to you.
+^{}If you're diagnosed with carcinoma in situ of the cervix uteri classified as High-grade Squamous Intraepithelial Lesion (HSIL) and Cervical Intraepithelial Neoplasia grade 3 (CIN-3), we'll pay a portion of the Partial Critical Illness Benefit to you.
 This amount will be the lesser of 10% of your sum insured and \$100,000.
-If you're subsequently diagnosed with a grading higher than CIN-3, we'll pay the Partial Critical Illness Benefit, less any portion already paid, subject to the maximum for carcinoma in situ as outlined in the above table.
+If you're subsequently diagnosed with a grading higher than HSIL or CIN-3, we'll pay the Partial Critical Illness Benefit, less any portion already paid, subject to the maximum for carcinoma in situ as outlined in the above table.